att-innovate/netQuil/docs/demos/superdense-coding.rst

 Superdense coding is a method to deliver any two classical bits using a single quantum bit.
-The protocol allows two agents, Alice and Bob, to use an entangled bell state pair along with interaction with a single quantum bit to transmit two classical bits of information.
+The protocol allows two agents, Alice and Bob, to use an entangled bell state pair along with interaction with a single qubit to transmit two classical bits of information.

-This protocol enables quantum computers to interact as a network in sharing classical information using quantum bits.
+This protocol enables quantum computers to interact as a network in sharing classical information using qubits.
-Superdense coding transports two classical bits by sending a quantum bit, and thus is the inverse of :ref:`quantum teleportation <quantum-teleportation>`.
+Superdense coding transports two classical bits by sending a qubits, and thus is the inverse of :ref:`quantum teleportation <quantum-teleportation>`.

 Protocol
 =========================================================
-Superdense Coding involves 3 agents, Alice, Bob, and Charlie.
+Superdense Coding involves three agents, Alice, Bob, and Charlie.
 Charlie prepares the bell state pair and distributes the entangled qubits to Alice and Bob.
 Alice operates on her bell state pair from Charlie based on the classical bits she wishes to send to Bob, and then sends her bell state pair to Bob.
 Finally, Bob switches back into a computational basis and measures each qubit to recreate Alice's classical bits.